aryankushwaha09/Super-resolution-image-upscaling-/README.md

 - **Face Enhancement**: Optional GFPGAN or CodeFormer integration for facial detail recovery
 - **Dynamic Denoising**: Adjustable denoising strength for optimal results
 - **Comparison Tools**: Built-in image slider for before/after comparison
-- **Efficient Processing**: Optimized for GPU acceleration with memory management
+- **Efficient Processing**: Optimized for GPU acceleration with memory management >
-  >[note]
+>[!note]
-  >if the images are too blurry and dehaze use 2x model first then 4x
+>if the images are too blurry and dehaze use 2x model first then 4x.
 ## 🛠 Technical Architecture

 ```mermaid